 I’ve always had a thing for men who teach.
 I don’t know what it is.
 Must be the intelligence, the power to make me think, the desire on my part to show that I understand.
-But before you go all 50 Shades of Grey on me (I tried to read the book, I really did, but I just couldn’t get past the first few pages because I thought the writing was so abysmal), I’m not talking about that kind of “thing.”
-I’m talking about having a crush (think of the co-ed in the front row in Dr. Indiana Jones’s class who writes “I love you” on her eyelids — except without the eyelids part).
+But before you go all “whoa” on me (hey, I’m talking about drawing hearts during class, not drawing leers during office hours!), I’m talking about an innocent crush.
+Or two.
+Or three.
+Think of the co-ed in the front row in Dr. Indiana Jones’s class who writes “I love you” on her eyelids — except without the eyelids part.

 Okay, next.
 My Russian Lit professor, also senior year.
 Now this man had student groupies — girls who thought he was so good-looking, so charming, and so sexy that they signed up for his course just to stare at him for 90 minutes a couple of times a week and to go up to him after class with “questions.”
 Not me.
 I took his class for the content (or so I thought).
 For the chance to read Crime & Punishment, Brothers Karamazov, War & Peace, and Anna Karenina.
 The reading was tough (about a gazillion pages worth) but his classes were amazing.
 I was smitten.
 He was one of those teachers who really made the material come alive — and the fact that he was so attractive (did I mention he had a beard?
 I love beards) made my heart go pit-a-pat.
 But nyet, the man was married, so I (and the rest of the babushka-ettes) could only admire him from a few rows back.